ENGLISH LAVENDER

 It blooms in spring.

 Around 200 species of pests are known to attack strawberries both directly and indirectly.
-These pests include slugs, moths, fruit flies, chafers, strawberry root weevils, strawberry thrips, strawberry sap beetles, strawberry crown moth, mites, aphids, and others.
-The caterpillars of several species of Lepidoptera feed on strawberry plants.
+These pests include slugsmothsfruit flies, chafers, strawberry root weevils, strawberry thrips, strawberry sap beetles, strawberry crown moth, mitesaphids, and others.
+The caterpillars of a number of species of Lepidoptera feed on strawberry plants.
 For example, the ghost moth is known to be a pest of the strawberry plant.
-Strawberry plants can fall victim to many diseases, especially when subjected to stress.
+Strawberry plants can fall victim to a number of diseases, especially when subjected to stress

-Watering strawberry roots, and not the leaves, is preferred as moisture on leaves encourages fungal growth.
-When the growing season is over, mow or cut foliage down to one inch.
-In winter add mulch to plants about 4 inches deep with straw, pine needles, or other organic material.
+Watering strawberry roots, and not the leaves, is preferred as moisture on leaves encourages fungal growth When the growing season is over, mow or cut foliage down to one inch.
+In winter mulch plants about 4 inches deep with straw, pine needles, or other organic material.

 SERVICES